jmetzger/training-kubernetes-einfuehrung/helm/example.md

 ## Prerequisites

-  * kubectl needs to be installed and configured to access cluster
+  * helm needs a config-file (kubeconfig) to know how to connect and credentials in there
   * Good: helm works as unprivileged user as well - Good for our setup
   * install helm on ubuntu (client) as root: snap install --classic helm
     * this installs helm3